 Finally, the court dismissed AIGDC’s argument that a double damages award would be grossly excessive punitive damages.
 The court carefully considered the constitutional requirements governing punitive damages, and concluded without hesitation that the double damages in this case would not offend due process protections.

-: The court held that the underlying judgment of $11.3 million should be the basis of the c.
+The bottom line: The court held that the underlying judgment of $11.3 million should be the basis of the c.
 93A judgment.
 “We recognize that $22 million in c.
 93A damages is an enormous sum, but the language and history of the 1989 amendment to c.
 93A leave no option but to calculate the double damages award against AIGDC based on the amount of the underlying tort judgment.
-Practice Pointer:

 To read the full court decision, click here.